lucasbeckps/learner-linkup/README.md

 ### 5. Apply the migrations: 📝
 Execute `yarn migrate` to apply database migrations and create necessary tables.
 If desired, you can set the project seed the database with preliminary data initially.
 These settings can be modified in the [migrations-config.js](/packages/backend/migrations.config.js) file.
+With this initial setup, the default login credentials will be `user@email.com` with the password `Password123*`.

 ## Running the Application ▶️
 Once the installation and setup processes are complete, the application is ready to be launched.